xiduzo/microflow/apps/nextjs-app/app/docs/microflow-hardware-bridge/variables/page.md

 ## {% icon name="Link" /%} Updating variables from within a prototype
 Listening to updates from withint a prototype is a bit cumbersome because Figma doesn't allow plugins to access the values of variables from within prototypes.

-To get around this limitation and avoid needing elevated permissions like [figproxy](https://edges.ideo.com/posts/figproxy), we're utulizing a small web app that opens [Microflow Studio](/docs/microflow-studio) and updates the variable value.
+To get around this limitation, and avoid needing elevated permissions like [figproxy](https://edges.ideo.com/posts/figproxy), we're utulizing a small web app that opens [Microflow Studio](/docs/microflow-studio) and updates the variable value.

 In order to use this feature, you'll need to: